-At Goldsworth, the safety and well-being of everyone is paramount and as the roads around School can be very busy, we actively encourage families to leave their cars at home and walk, cycle or scooter to School.
-Not only this is a healthier option, but often the walk to school is a perfect opportunity to chat with the children and find out about their day.
+At Goldsworth, the safety and well-being of everyone is paramount and as the roads around school can be very busy, we actively encourage families to leave their cars at home and walk, cycle or scooter to school.
+Not only is this a healthier option, but often the walk to school is a perfect opportunity to chat with the children and find out about their day.